watson-intu/self-sdk/docs/workshops-devcon/6/lab-docs/workshop_6.md

 Now Intu is running, you should see your Mac camera turn on.
 Now Intu will be able to capture vision through your Mac camera.

-### 4. Challenge: Add a camera sensor to a Raspberry Pi
+### D. Challenge: Add a camera sensor to a Raspberry Pi

 The process you have just undertaken was adding a camera into your Intu instance on your Mac, by extending the self-sdk.
 The challenge is to now add a camera instance for the Raspberry Pi.
 (Hint: do workshop 5 first and think how you can alter the process and think how how could get the code for the camera on the Raspberry Pi instead of the LED gesture.